Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 The palace achieved its full glory some 40-50 years later, thanks to the drive of Empress Maria Theresa (1717-1780).

-Until the Empress’s reign (which began in 1740), Schönbrunn had always been an occasional summer retreat or dowager residence.
+Until the Empress’s reign (which began in 1740), Schönbrunn had always been limited to an occasional summer retreat or dowager residence.

 Court activities reported in the Wiener Zeitung paper in 1703, for example, talk of the imperial family dropping into Schönbrunn for lunch and an afternoon boar hunt before returning to their city residence.